hzFishy/UnrealNotes/content/Unreal Engine/Extra/Shortcuts & tricks.md

 # Tricks

 ## Console commands
-At the top of this page there are interesting console commands [[Console commands & vars]]
+At the top of this page there are interesting console commands [[Console commands & variables]]
 ## Miscs

 **Show 3D Widget on Vector variable**